Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

 async machinery.
 See
 [Diagnosing .NET Core ThreadPool Starvation with PerfView](https://docs.microsoft.com/archive/blogs/vancem/diagnosing-net-core-threadpool-starvation-with-perfview-why-my-service-is-not-saturating-all-cores-or-seems-to-stall) for a detailed explanation of how that can cause serious performance problems.
-We recommend you use the `SyncAsyncEventArgs.RunSynchronously` flag to avoid ThreadPool starvation.
+We recommend you use the `SyncAsyncEventArgs.IsRunningSynchronously` flag to avoid ThreadPool starvation.

 But what about executing synchronous code on an async code path like the "Adding